 Empowering through Entrepreneurship.
 With APT’s expertise, over a million people have become self reliant through a myriad of small enterprises.
 Now these people can help their communities build & sustain a brighter future.
 Better than a handout, it’s a hand up!
 Since 1984 APT have worked in a number of countries from Antigua to the Philippines and more currently sub-Saharan Africa and South Asia.
 APT also collaborates and undertakes consultancy work for organisations such as Traidcraft, Oxfam and Practical Action.
 We hope you will join BYL, as have the likes of Dame Judi Dench, Jo Brand, Kevin Whately, Kate Humble, and so many others, in enabling this amazing organisation to continue to transform lives for the better!
+Join the Challenge!
+Register now by sending us an email, then call up your friends and colleagues to sponsor you.
+As you gather donations, make your donation on our MyDonate page!
+As a participant, not only will you be assisting a great cause, but you’ll elevate body and mind to new levels while burning up to 5000 calories or more!
+You can use any BYL package that allows you to take 3-5 classes in one day.

 To buy the APT Challenge Day Pass click here